MN LEND Manual

 Jessica Simacek was a past MNLEND Post Doctoral Fellow and is now a Research Associate at ICI.
 Her PhD is in Educational Psychology, Special Education with a minor in Applied Behavior Analysis from the University of Minnesota.
 She also earned her undergraduate degree in Psychology at the University of Minnesota.
 During her doctoral program, Jessica worked in the Minneapolis Public Schools on the implementation of multi-tiered systems of support, served as key personnel in the development and oversight of the Telepresence Behavior Laboratory, taught courses on classroom management and applied behavior analytic problem solving, and conducted studies in the areas of telehealth and communication intervention in autism and Rett syndrome.
 She has over 10 years of clinical experience in early intensive behavioral therapy for children with autism and related neurodevelopmental disabilities, spanning home, center, and school-based settings.

-woman with short blonde hair wearing a dark sweater
+white woman with short dark blonde hair wearing a dark sweater

-Rebecca Dosch Brown serves as a MNLEND faculty-mentor under the Family discipline.
-She also directs MNLEND data analyses, reporting and quality improvement (QI) efforts, especially in equity and inclusion.
-Rebecca further directs the UMN Disability Policy and Services graduate certificate program and leads its core course, OLPD 5356.
+Rebecca Dosch Brown serves as a MNLEND faculty-mentor under the Family discipline and directs the MNLEND curriculum and training program.
+She also oversees the federal reporting and works on overall program quality improvement (QI) efforts, especially those related to equity and inclusion.
+Rebecca additionally directs the UMN Disability Policy and Services graduate certificate program and teaches its core course, Disability and Policy Services (EPSY 5666).

 Her larger ICI role is as an interdisciplinary education director.
-In this role, she helps develop interdisciplinary courses and spurs innovative research and training collaborations with UMN campus and community partners.
+In this role, she helps develop interdisciplinary courses and spurs innovative research and training collaborations with UMN campus, LEND alumni, and community partners.

 Rebecca came to ICI in 2015 after 20+ years in higher education as a lecturer, teacher trainer, editor, and adviser both overseas and stateside.
-She is currently a PhD candidate in the UMN Humphrey School of Public Affairs, with a focus on youth policy at the intersection of race and disability.
-She is also the parent and active ally of her adult son who has a diagnosis of autism.
-Her work goal is to co-design and participate in transformative anti-ableist and anti-racist efforts, so as to build a more inclusive and just world for all
+She is currently a PhD candidate in the UMN Humphrey School of Public Affairs, with a focus on examining foster youth policy at the intersection of race and disability.
+She is the parent and ally of her adult autistic son.
+She herself identifies as a person with disabilities.
+Her work goal is to co-design and participate in meaningful and transformative educational programs that support a community of leaders who contribute to building a more inclusive and just world for all.

 woman with long dark hair wearing glasses and denim jacket